Dictionary » Positive Words » Forgiving – Meaning, Definition, Synonyms and Antonyms

 Definition:

-Forgiving is choosing to release negative feelings such as anger, hurt, or resentment—after someone has caused harm or made a mistake.
-First of all, a forgiving person doesn’t ignore what happened, but they decide to move forward without holding a grudge.
+Forgiving is choosing to release negative feelings such as anger, hurt, or resentment after someone has caused harm or made a mistake.
+First of all, a forgiving person doesn’t ignore what happened—they decide to move forward without holding a grudge.

-Moreover, forgiveness often reflects emotional strength and a desire to restore peace in a relationship.
-In addition, forgiving someone can help the forgiver feel lighter, less stressed, and more in control of their emotions.
-As a result, this word describes not just a kind act toward others but also a healthy decision for one’s own well-being.
+Moreover, forgiveness often reflects emotional strength and a desire to restore peace in a relationship or situation.
+In addition, choosing to forgive can help the forgiver feel lighter, less stressed, and more in control of their emotions.
+As a result, the word forgiving can describe not only a kind attitude toward others but also a healthier decision for one’s own well-being.

 Therefore, to be forgiving is to act with compassion, maturity, and a sense of emotional freedom.